Data-Driven Strategies for Hierarchical Predictive Control in Unknown Environments: Safely Applying Learned Strategies

 A benefit of using GPs to represent the strategy is that the standard deviation around an estimate may be used to evaluate how confident the GP is in its prediction at a particular input.
 At time $k$, consider a vector $\mathcal{C}_k$ containing the standard deviations of the evaluated GPs:

 If the GPs return a strategy set with standard deviations larger than a chosen threshold $d_{\mathrm{thresh}}$, we may opt not to use this strategy.
 We expect $\mathcal{C}_k > d_{\mathrm{thresh}}$ if either \begin{enumerate} \item the system did not encounter a similar environment forecast in a previous control task (training data), or \item in previous control tasks this environment forecast did not lead to a single coherent strategy, resulting in a wide distribution of potential future strategy states. \end{enumerate} With high uncertainty measures, the strategy sets are not likely to contain valuable control information for the system.
-In this case, the target set is set to be empty: $\mathcal{X}_{k+T} = [~]$.
-This results in a horizon shift for the low-level MPC, as described next.
+In this case, the target set is set to be \textit{empty}: $\mathcal{X}_{k+T} = [~]$.
+The next section~\ref{sec:lowlevelcontrol} explains that this results in a horizon shift for the low-level MPC, and the system (\ref{eq:VehicleModel}) re-uses the target set from the previous time step.